 Let’s face it.
 The last few months have been anything but normal.
 Leaders have made a rushed conversion to remote working teams and managed the complexities of overseeing newly distanced employees.
 And just as the routines of remote work started to stabilize, executives must now consider the plans required to systematically and safely re-open their workspaces.
 As organizations begin to strategically re-tool for success in the “new normal,” leaders and their teams can quickly become disconnected and lose focus among the many distractions.

-Now, more than ever, we need to practice the fundamentals of management best practices as the circumstances that we are operating in continually and unpredictably evolve.
+More than ever, we need to engage in the fundamental best practices of management as the circumstances in which we are operating continually and unpredictably evolve.

 Here are five fundamentals for keeping your team engaged and productive that I’ve been discussing with my clients over the past few weeks.

-Whether virtual or in-person, genuinely connecting requires us to slow down, ask thoughtful questions, and sincerely listen.
-Here are several questions to consider for individual or group settings.
+Whether virtually or in-person, genuinely connecting requires us to slow down, ask thoughtful questions, and sincerely listen.
+Here are several to consider when engaging with your team:

 What are you grateful for today?